Everyplay/backbone-db-elasticsearch/Readme.md

 ## Notes

 This adapter is not fully backbone-db compliant, since query DSL is using Elasticsearch syntax, instead of MongoDB syntax.
+Currently supported version of ES is 1.3.2.

+### Configuration

+Dynamic scripting should be enabled in `/usr/local/opt/elasticsearch/config/elasticsearch.yml`:

+    script.disable_dynamic: false